Submissions open Nov. 1-Nov. 30

 - Include a short bio.
 (25-50 words) with up to one link to other work.
 It would please the editor if you placed yourself on the world map (state, region, country, etc.).
 If you send more than 75 words or more than one link, the editor may refuse the submission or will take the material into her own hands–beware!

 - The journal is free to all and there are no reading fees!
 Unfortunately, there is no payment to contributors at this time.

 Note: Cover Art will be drawn from the Submissions and used for promotional purposes.
-The cover artist may also be asked to make the image available for a limited print-run of fine art, fundraising posters.
+The cover artist may also be asked to make the image available for a limited print-run of fine-art posters.

 Copyright returns to the poet or artist upon publication.
 The journal retains the right to hold the text or image in the archives.